asmaamohamed1989/Fault-Tolerant-Key-Value-Store/Readme.md

     * First official release
     * Supported CRUD operations
     * Provided client and server API
-    * To to: fix update operation - correct value being updated at least in quorum of replicas
+    * To to: fix stabilization protocol
     * To do: fix segmentation fault

 ---